MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 ### -DisableRealtimeMonitoring
 Indicates whether to use real-time protection.
-If you specify a value of $False or do not specify a value, Windows Defender uses real-time protection.
+If you specify a value of $False or don’t specify a value, Windows Defender uses real-time protection.
 We recommend that you enable Windows Defender to use real-time protection.

 ```yaml